 The AAT treatment can only address symptoms caused by inappropriate reactions to harmless substances or stimuli.
 If the condition involves pathogens, (bacteria, viruses or parasites) the treatment will not be able to affect such cases.

 AAT cannot treat lactose intolerance.
 If the symptoms are related to a sensitivity to milk or other dairy products, the treatment can be very effective.
 However, lactose intolerance in not an allergy, it is the inability to digest certain amounts of lactose, the major sugar found in milk.
 The condition is caused by a deficiency of the enzyme lactase, which is produced by the cells of the lining in the small intestine.
 Lactose intolerance is often confused with dairy allergies because the symptoms are similar, yet they are unrelated.
 However, the two conditions can occur together and in such cases, the AAT treatment can offer partial benefit.

 While AAT can treat the many symptoms associated with allergies or sensitivities, some cases do not respond to the treatment.

-All AAT practitioners are fully credentialed health care professionals, including medical doctors, RNs, Osteopaths, acupuncturists, naturopaths, chiropractors and holistic veterinarians.
+All AAT practitioners are fully credentialed health care professionals, including medical doctors, RNs, Osteopaths, acupuncturists, naturopaths and chiropractors.